-- 2.2.7 This National Government policy outlines clear targets to: - Address the current unsustainable transport and travel patterns and to reduce the health and environment impacts of current trends. - To deliver a sustainable transport system in line with climate change targets. - Reduce work related commuting by car from a current modal share of 65% down to 45% by 2020.
+- 2.2.7 This National Government policy outlines clear targets to: - Address the current unsustainable transport and travel patterns and to reduce the health and environment impacts of current trends. - To deliver a sustainable transport system in line with climate change targets. - Reduce work related commuting by car from a current modal share of 65% down to 45% by 2020. - smarter travel >>> A Sustainable Transport Future

-- Increase commuting by alternative sustainable modes to 55% by 2020. - 2.2.8 The document outlines five key goals necessary for achieving sustainability in transport.
+A New Transport Policy for Instand 2009-2020 - Increase commuting by alternative sustainable modes to 55% by 2020. - 2.2.8 The document outlines five key goals necessary for achieving sustainability in transport.
 These are: - Reduce overall travel demand and commuting distances travelled by car. - Improve economic competitiveness through maximising the efficiency of the transport network and alleviating congestion and infrastructure bottlenecks. - Reduce reliance on fossil fuels and thus improve security of energy supply.

 Maynooth Line Transport Study

-Maynooth Line Transport Study Final Report 300497
+Maynooth Line Transport Study Draft Final Report 300497

-Final Report 30/08/2
+Final Report 08/07/2019